CodethinkLabs/jailhouse-tk1/README.md

 Although there is documented support of the Jetson-TK1 for Jailhouse (also see https://blog.ramses-pyramidenbau.de/?p=342), this brings together kernel fixes and modifications to the root cell required for operation.

 Future goals include being able to deploy the complete system using Baserock.
 At the moment, all of the individual components are built using debian CrossToolchains within vagrant boxes.

+A working demonstration of the build is shown here: https://vimeo.com/190110057

 ## Requirements
 - Vagrant 1.8.5